 - 1. Ensure that the patient understands the nature, effect and potential side effects of the drug before prescribing it as part of the shared care programme and contact the specialist for clarification where appropriate. - 2.
 Monitor patient's overall health and well-being. - 3.
 Report any adverse events to the consultant, where appropriate. - 4.
 Report any adverse events to the MHRA / CHM, where appropriate. - 5.
-Prescribe the drug treatment as described. - 6.
+Help in monitoring the progression of disease. - 6.
+Prescribe treatment as described.
 Provide contraception advice and prescription as appropriate. - 7.
 Provide appropriate vaccinations to patients receiving treatments likely to cause immunosuppression.